This document is also available in this non-normative format: diff to previous version

 passing active context and the value of the

-key as local context.@context
+@context key as local context.@context, continue to

-) nor it is a keyword,
+the next key.:) nor it is a keyword,

 invalid reverse property map